andres-luengo/grannules/README.md

 the gaussian, which we take to be
 $\delta \nu_\mathrm{env} = 0.66 \nu_\mathrm{max}^{0.88}$[^1],[^2].
 $H, P, \tau,$ and $\alpha$ are usually fitted parameters.
-There exist scaling relations for these values, but they are nowhere near accurate enough for practical use[^1].
+There exist scaling relations for these values, but they are not accurate enough for practical use[^1].

 This is where `grannules` comes in.
 This Python package is essentially a wrapper around a neural network that, given a star\'s mass, radius,